 |The New General Catalog was a compilation of several deep-sky catalogs circa 1880; it contained almost 8,000 objects of which 2,477 of these objects were observed by William Herschel.
 Ancient City Astronomy Club (A. C. A. C.) members began the difficult process of separating his objects, which used a rather unique classification system with eight sub-categories; each individual object was placed into a particular subcategory.
 These subcategories are:

 All the objects can be seen in a six-inch or larger telescope.
 All descriptions have been taken from observations by two or more members of the A. C. A. C.; most of these observations were made from within the city of St. Augustine, with approximately 14,000 population, in average to good sky conditions.
-Faintest naked eye star visible at the zenith was about 5.5 magnitude in most cases.
+The faintest unaided eye visible star at zenith was about 5.5 magnitude in most cases.
 You will notice a few Messier objects in the listings, also the Double Cluster, along with most of the brighter deep-sky objects that did not find their way into Messier's Catalog.
-However, beyond these few bright ones, the rest of the Herschel Program objects are faint and inconspicuous.
+However, beyond these few bright ones, the rest of the Herschel Observing Program objects are faint and inconspicuous.
 The Virgo galaxy field along with the Monoceros Milky Way will present the toughest challenges.

 If you are working from the manual, then there is an object NGC 1750 on the list.

 If you are working from the list on the website, then there is an object NGC 7814 on the list.

 We will be updating the list on the website.

 Your collection of 400 observations may contain either one.

 Once you have completed your observations, you may either send the log to the Herschel 400 Observing Program Coordinator, or have them reviewed and evaluated by an officer of your astronomy club.
 This officer can then email the Observing Program Coordinator.

 Be sure to include your name, mailing address, email address, phone number, affiliated society, and to whom the certification should be sent.